jaivra/statistical-number-generator/README.md

 Thank you for your interest in our project!
 If you have any questions or need assistance, feel free to open an issue or reach out to us.

 Happy coding!

+## License
+statistical-number-generator is distributed under the MIT License.
+See LICENSE for more information.